Annotating and Auditing the Safety Properties of Unsafe Rust: Unsafety Genesis and Annotation

 \subsubsection{Content}

-This category ensures that the contents of allocated memory must be valid or adhere to the type requirements.
+This category ensures that memory contents adhere to type-specific invariants.
 For instance, the generic-typed API, \texttt{Box::assume\_init(self) -> Box<[T], A>} requires the memory of the generic-typed value to be properly initialized before calling the method.
 For other concrete types, there are specific properties: